Record fires follow each other relentlessly, and the country's leaders seem shocked and unable to react.

 Since 1996 Australian conservative governments have disregarded almost all international agreements on climate change, while defending the country's fossil fuel industries.

-Today Australia is the world's largest exporter of coal and gas, but ranks 57 out of 57 countries in the ranking of climate change actions.Morrison largely owes his narrow election victory last year to coal tycoon Clive Palmer.
-The election victory allowed Mr. Palmer to announce undisturbed his intention to build the largest coal mine in Australia.
+Today, Australia is the world's largest exporter of coal and gas, but is 57th out of 57 countries in the climate change action rankings.Morrison largely owes his narrow election victory last year to coal tycoon Clive Palmer.
+The election victory allowed Mr Palmer to announce undisturbed his intention to build the largest coal mine in Australia.

-Perhaps this is why Morrison has tried to present fires as a fatality, something inevitable.
+This is perhaps why Morrison sought to present the fires as an inevitability, something inevitable.
 This position seems dictated by a chilling political awareness.
-It has no real opposition in the country and the media (58% of which in the hands of Rupert Murdoch) are blowing on the sails of climate denial.
+It has no real opposition in the country and the media (58% of which are in the hands of Rupert Murdoch) fan the sails of climate denialism.

 And it gets worse and worse: now his government has also taken to suppressing protests from unions and civic organizations, and criticism from journalists.
 Under a law that came into force in Tasmania, and predicated to be adopted everywhere, environmental protesters now face up to 21 years in prison for demonstration.